mathan1995/Social-Login-With-OAuth-2.0-and-React-Js/README.md

 # Run

-Npm start
+Npm run bild

-# for Front end deployment
+#For Front end deployment

 use Oath 2.0 and JWS as AWS for the deployment pattern and best practices on spring boot + oath 2.0